thejunto/handbook/content/workflow.md

 ## Overlaps

 Overlaps are a big part of what makes Junto work, because this is the time when a lot of decisions are made, and bottlenecks are sorted out.
-Everyone on the team chats on Slack for about 30 minutes (at 12.30pm CST).
-Each day of the week has a theme.
+Everyone on the team chats on Slack for about 30 minutes (at 12.30pm CST) and each day of the week has a theme.

 - Monday: Setting priorities.
 - Tuesday: Processes and Product Development.